NielsLiisberg/command-for-SQL/README.md

 ## What it does

-After you create a procedure or a function or your own, then you can run the **CREATE_CL_COMMAND** procedure with in this project, and it will produce a CL command that enables you to integrate the SQL functionality directly into a CL program or even place that command in a SBMJOB or perhaps run it directly from a command line.
+After you create a procedure or a function of your own, then you can run the **CREATE_CL_COMMAND** procedure within this project, and it will produce a CL command that enables you to integrate the SQL functionality directly into a CL program or even place that command in a SBMJOB or perhaps run it directly from a command line.